Labour laggard: Why New Brunswick is losing jobs and workers

 "We had to stop this runaway train and put it back on the rails," the Premier says.
 The economy has indeed improved, though the timing lines up with a gradual recovery from the recession.
 Real gross domestic product grew 2.1 per cent in 2015 and 1.4 per cent in 2016 – matching or beating the national rate, and marking a turnaround from the prior three years, when the province's economy retracted.

 As work becomes more mobile, "people are going to be the biggest asset for any business and any industry, and they're going to be able to choose where they live," Mr. Gallant says.
-Now that the economic engine is springing back to life, he's hoping testimonials such as the Conference Board's will draw more eyeballs, and eventually bodies, to his province.
+Now that the economic engine is springing back to life, he's hoping testimonials such as the Conference Board's will draw more attention, and eventually bodies, to his province.

 Even though he knows the province struggles because it's small, that it's hard to draw capital there, and that it's hard to keep people, "I believe eventually, once we can get the word out on what's happening here in New Brunswick, we'll be able to overcome that challenge."